LEARNAcademy/syllabus/react/props.md

 #### Overview

 Props (properties) are specialized React objects used to pass information from one component to another.
-Props create a unidirectional flow of data and behavior from a parent component down to a nested component via the component invocation.
+Props create a unidirectional flow of data and behavior from one component down to a nested component via the component invocation.
 While state values are constantly updated through user interactions, props cannot be changed.
 They are a "read only" value.

 #### Previous Lecture (1 hour 32 min)